 Code masters undoubtedly have one of the best racing game development studios in the industry.
 Among DiRT 3, and the guidance of the ever-improving EGO motor, the team has passed what is undoubtedly the most fun, stylish and gorgeous rally racer I’ve ever played.

-Numerous racing disciplines, an exhilarating sense of speed, the brand-new Gymkhana mode and a handling model that’s hard to master make DiRT 3 a game fan of a good power slide will find hard to resist.
+Numerous racing disciplines, an exhilarating sense of speed, the brand-new Gymkhana mode, and a handling model that’s hard to master make DiRT 3 a game fan of a good power slide will find hard to resist.

 11. Shift 2 Unleashed – Xbox 360 (2011)

 My advice?
-Don’t trouble with any of the outside cameras when playing Shift 2: Unleashed.
+Don’t have trouble with any of the outside cameras when playing Shift 2: Unleashed.
 Just don’t.
 You play it as you’d drive a real car; landed behind the windscreen, head dancing to the contours of the track.

 Be the driver, not the car.
 Because in the duration of giving you consider that you’re sat there in the driver’s seat, fingers curved around the steering wheel as the car screams around a track at 150mph, Shift 2 has no equal.